hdShang/arxiv-daily/docs/cs-LG/2025-08-14/papers/250816620v1-strelay-a-universal-spatio-temporal-relaying-framework-for-location-.md

 ---
 layout: default
-title: STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction with Future Spatiotemporal Contexts
+title: "STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction with Future Spatiotemporal Contexts"
 ---

 # STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction with Future Spatiotemporal Contexts